dmeister/blog/_posts/2020-05-25-effective-java.md

 title:  Effective Java is the missing book for C++
 ---

-One of my favourite books is ["Effective Java" by Joshua Bloch](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
+One of my favorite books is ["Effective Java" by Joshua Bloch](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
 I am a Java developer by training who just happen to have landed in infrastructure and systems programming.
 I am mostly using Modern C++ at this point.
-It is still my favourite book.
+It is still my favorite book.
 It contains 90 guidelines on how to use the Java language well.

 My theory is that C++ developers should read effective Java.
 Thus, the clickbait title.
 It is the missing book for C++.